Cogeneration Systems Advantages and Disadvantages

-Cogeneration is only applicable to areas that have a need for heating and electricity, and when it comes to larger systems, their heating/electricity need must be about equal for maximum benefits (larger systems power heat all the time!).
+Cogeneration is only applicable to areas that have a need for heating or cooling and electricity, and when it comes to larger systems, their heating/electricity need must be in proportion for maximum benefits (larger systems power heat all the time!).

 Can be costly